mikegodsfavour/Unicorn-Companies-Analysis/README.md

 ### Data Source ###
 The dataset for this project is sourced from [Maven Analytics website](https://app.mavenanalytics.io/datasets?search=Unicorn), designed specifically for practice purposes.
 The project utilizes a dataset containing information on unicorn companies (privately held startups valued at over $1 billion as of March 2022).
-The dataset was downloaded from the Maven Analytics platform and is provided in CSV format.
+The dataset was downloaded from the Maven Analytics platform and is provided in Excel format.
 It consists of one main table with 1,074 rows and 10 columns.
 The columns include:

 - Company – Name of the unicorn company.